gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 ### Teaching prerequisites

-The pupils must have encountered the comparison operators, <, > and = in mathematics .Comparison is fundamental to selection to the pupils must be already familiar with the idea from mathematics.
+The pupils must have encountered the comparison operators, <, > and = in mathematics  Comparison is fundamental to selection to the pupils must be already familiar with the idea from mathematics.

 In addition to this the pupils need to have covered Lessons 1-8 in this series.